Monument to boxer Joe Louis, Detroit

 Refuel at Eastern Market

 Eastern Market dates back to the 1800s and is one of the oldest urban farmers markets in the US.
 Saturday is the biggest and busiest market day and runs all year round.
 Seasonal markets are held on Sundays, Tuesdays, and Thursdays – check the Market website for details.
-Saturdays see over 200 vendors covering a range of products including from fresh produce to crafts and clothing while Sunday markets are a showcase of local artists, jewellers, cooks etc. Tuesdays and Thursday nights are smaller affairs.
-Eastern Market is also the centre of Murals in the Market, where you can enjoy many murals commissioned from local and global street artists.

 Get lost in Detroit street art

-Detroit isn’t the kind of place you want to go wandering off the beaten path in search of hidden murals on abandoned walls.
-However, with due caution and a little inside knowledge, there is some incredible street art within safe reach.
-I noted some particularly outstanding examples of wild style while in Motor City.
 Try the Z Parking Garage for hours of mural fun by the likes of Maya Hayuk and Tristan Eaton.
 The Z and its neighbouring urban art gallery The Belt, are both located Downtown.
-As I mentioned before, the streets surrounding Eastern Market are also a gallery of urban artistry such as the floral dreams whipped up by Ouizi.
+As I mentioned, the streets surrounding Eastern Market are also a gallery of urban artistry such as the floral dreams whipped up by Ouizi.

 Visit the beautiful Belle Isle

-Finally, if you have time and weather on your side, or are looking for things to do in Detroit with kids, head to Belle Isle Park.
-The small island in the Detroit River hosts 982 acres of public space located initially developed in the late 19th century.
+Finally, if you have time and weather on your side, or you’re looking for things to do in Detroit with kids, head to Belle Isle Park.
+The small island in the Detroit River hosts 982 acres of public space developed in the late 19th century.
 Belle Isle is home to an Aquarium, Conservatory, Museum, Nature Center, golf course and beach among various other attractions to explore.
 It is a wonderful green space with great views of the Detroit skyline.

 Places to eat and drink